seasketch/geoprocessing/packages/wiki-docs/Tutorials.md

     * `i18nSync.ts` - creates an i18nnext instance that synchronously imports all language translations ahead of time.
 This is not quite functional, more for research.
     * `supported.ts` - defines all of the supported languages.

-A [ProjectClient](https://seasketch.github.io/geoprocessing/api/classes/geoprocessing.ProjectClientBase.html) class is available in `project/projectClients.ts` that you can use in project code to get quick access to all project configuration including methods that ease working with them.
-This is the bridge that connects project configuration with your code so look for it and use it.
+A [ProjectClient](https://seasketch.github.io/geoprocessing/api/classes/geoprocessing.ProjectClientBase.html) class is available in `project/projectClients.ts` that is used in project code for quick access to all project configuration including methods that ease working with them.
+This is the bridge that connects configuration with code and is the backbone of every geoprocessing function and report client.

 ### Other Files